spikedoanz/slackviz/README.md

 git clone git@github.com:spikedoanz/slackviz.git
 ```

-Add your slack logs into slackviz/export
+Add your slack logs into slackviz/export, and one to store the generated git repo
 ```
 cd slackviz
 mkdir export
-cp -r <your slack log directory> ./export
+cp -r <your slack log directory> ./export mkdir repo
 ```

 Convert the log into a git repo for Gource to interpret